Skip to main content

 Read and write data from Snowflake

-Databricks provides a Snowflake connector in the Databricks Runtime to support reading and writing data from Snowflake.
+Databricks has a Snowflake connector in the Databricks Runtime to enable reading and writing data from Snowflake.

 Query a Snowflake table in Databricks